X8X-XZDX/VALVE-3RD-TURN/README.md

 ### DISCLAIMER:  This is meant to be a project for the ENTIRE STEAM COMMUNITY.
 If a rebase to another repo is needed for a "noncempetitive" use, fair.

-If you weant to add a proposal, send one.
-If you have ANY issue with steam, valve, the games from Valve specifically, or your user experience compared to other platforms, PLEASE, make an issue submission on the issues page.
+If you want to add a proposal, send one.
+If you have ANY issue with steam, valve, the games from Valve specifically, or your user experience compared to other platforms, PLEASE, make a contribution on the issues page.
 The community can rank them.

 If you want to help, and make a real change, please, contribute.